 Stressing research, discussion of art theory based readings, and experimentation with photographic processes, the senior seminar will culminate in a thematic group exhibition.
 Through guest lecturers and gallery visits, students will gain a professional understanding about how the art world functions and how to work within it.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: Grade of C or above in PHO 303 and PHO 304.
 A studio course.
-3 credits (Fall)
+3 credits